DIVISION OF STUDENT SERVICES

 The following sites offer opportunities for you to practice case interviews interactively.
 Take advantage of them!

-- CQ Interactive NEW Case Interview Resource Career services has contracted with Case Questions.com to provide interested students with CQI http://cqinteractive.com/cqi_main.cfm a 90 day on-line interactive case training tool.
+- CQ Interactive NEW Case Interview Resource The Center for Life Beyond Reed has contracted with Case Questions.com to provide interested students with CQI http://cqinteractive.com/cqi_main.cfm a 90 day on-line interactive case training tool.
 PLEASE NOTE: To use the tool, you must contact Ron Albertson or Julie Kern Smith to get your license number.